HecMaldonado/CS-499-Computer-Science-Capstone/README.md

 [Journal: Self-Introduction](Journals/Module%201%20Self%20Introduction.pdf "Journal: Self-Introduction")

 This document is a self-introduction journal for the CS-499 Computer Science Capstone course.
-It outlines the author’s personal and professional background, including experience as an FDNY EMT, hospital security team lead, and computer science student.
-The paper connects these experiences to the author’s interest and growth in computer science, highlighting relevant skills, academic achievements, and future goals.
+It outlines my personal and professional background, including experience as an FDNY EMT, hospital security team lead, and computer science student.
+The paper connects these experiences to my interest and growth in computer science, highlighting relevant skills, academic achievements, and future goals.

 [Journal: Career Choice](Journals/Module%204%20Journal%20Career%20Choice.pdf "Journal: Career Choice")